easegress-io/easegress/doc/Roadmap.md

 ## Product Principles
 1. **Traffic Orchestration**.
 It must be **traffic-specific**.
 It tries to solve users’ traffic-based requirements and solutions.
 Easegress can empower customer business capabilities, e.g., using Easegress to support high concurrent traffic scenarios(such as Flash-Sale, Black Friday, Double 11 event, etc).
 And enhancing the APIs orchestration & management.

 2. **Opening & Extensibility**.
 It aims to be an **extensible-development** platform.
-Users can organize the existing filters into a pipeline, or totally customize a brand-new filter/controller for their specific business logic.
+Users can organize the existing filters into a pipeline, or completely customize a brand-new filter/controller for their specific business logic.
 With simple, clean, and flat software architecture, anyone can develop their own filter/controller/pipeline rapidly and easily.

 3. **Cloud Native**.
 It is designed to be **cloud-native** compliance.
 It's scalable, resilient, manageable, and observable.
-It's easy to integrate with cloud-native architecture, such as Spring Cloud, Service Discovery, Sevice Gateway, Tracing, Kubernetes, Serverless/FaaS, and so on..
+It's easy to integrate with cloud-native architecture, such as Spring Cloud, Service Discovery, Service Gateway, Tracing, Kubernetes, Serverless/FaaS, and so on.

 ## Features
-Based on our product principles, we have made a classification of Easegress's features for powering users' business capabilities into two categories: business-specific and traffic-specific..
+Based on our product principles, we have made a classification of Easegress's features for powering users' business capabilities into two categories: business-specific and traffic-specific.
 ### Business Extensibility
 * Dynamically load business code written in any language with the lowest performance costing.
 * Easy to develop new features with Battery-included Easegress.